A second-scale periodicity in an active repeating fast radio burst source: Results

 \subsection{Non-detection of clear periodicity on other days}

 Significant periodicity is detected only on MJDs 59310 and 59347.
-Our period searches yielded null results on other days.
+Our blind period searches yielded null results on other days.
 Figure~\ref{Fig5} compares the properties of the bursts on MJDs 59310 and 59347 with other bursts on the width-fluence plane.
 We see that there is no systematic difference between these two groups of events.

-A most likely explanation for the non-detection of significant periodicity on other days is that FRBs are not tied to one or two special sites in the magnetosphere, for example, not simply connected to the two magnetic poles.
-Instead, they may originate from multiple regions which could even have different altitudes with respect to the magnetar surface.
-In this case, the periodicity connected to the spin of the magnetar will be effectively smeared when all these sites actively give birth to bursts on other days.
+A plausible interpretation for the absence of clear periodicity on most days is that the burst activity is not always confined to a single phase window.
+In other words, bursts are not tied to one special site in the magnetosphere.
+Instead, they may originate from multiple emission sites.
+In this case, the periodicity connected to the spin of the magnetar will be effectively smeared when all these sites actively give birth to bursts on most days.

+To search for potential observational evidence for this interpretation, we used a linear period-evolution model (see Methods) to extrapolate the two detected periods to other days.
+We then folded the bursts detected on each day using the extrapolated period.
+For some days, although no significant periodicity is detected in the blind search, folding the bursts using the extrapolated period nevertheless reveals interesting structure in phase.
+On some days, there are even multiple peaks in the profile, as shown in Figure~\ref{Fig6}.
+In fact, each peak could be indicative of an emission site so that multiple emission sites are interestingly favored.
+The result thus further strongly supports the authenticity of the periodicity on MJDs 59310 and 59347, and it is qualitatively consistent with the multiple emission site interpretation as well.